Raghu0/Triggers_Practice/README.md

 Trigger - 2

 When an Account record is created/updated, write a trigger that updates the Shipping Address with the Billing Address values.
 Write a test class for the same.

+Trigger - 3 (Update Child records by Parent)

+When an Account Phone field is updated, then update the Phone field of all the related Contacts of the Account with the same value.
+Also, write a test class for the same.

+Trigger - 4 (Update Parent by Child)

+When a Contact's Description is updated, then its parent Account's Description should also be updated with the same value.
+Write a Test Class for the same.